christo4b/hl7/README.md

 ## Other Considerations
 This repository only formats data into the PID and PV1 sections of HL7 strings.
 This program does not store data.

+The patient name segment only has fields for first and last name.
+Normally this segment follows the [XPN - Extended Patient Name](http://hl7-definition.caristix.com:9010/HL7%20v2.3.1/segment/Default.aspx?version=HL7%20v2.3.1&dataType=XPN) structure which has up to 8 fields.
+I used only first and last name for simplicity.